At a Glance

 Media server roles

-Multiple media servers can be joined to a cluster to create a redundant solution.
-If a node in the cluster fails, calls will thereafter pass through the surviving nodes allowing the operation to continue business as usual.
+Environmental failures are a fact of life and the contact centre infrastructure needs to be able to counteract this.
+SCC Media Servers can be joined in a cluster to create a redundant solution.
+If a node in the cluster fails, calls will thereafter pass through the surviving nodes allowing the operation to continue as usual.

-Auto-scaling allows additional media server nodes to be added to a cluster dynamically if the system needs to be scaled-up due to call volume.
-Each node in the cluster will automatically be made aware of new nodes.
+Sudden increases in traffic can easily be accommodated.
+Auto-deployment of SCC components combined with auto-scaling allows additional Media Server nodes to be added to a cluster dynamically if the system needs to be scaled up due to call volume.

 Using speech recognition, simple tasks can be automated keeping agents focused on more profitable activities.
 Media Server can be connected to speech recognition solutions, both those using the industry-standard MRCP protocol, such as Nuance, and non-MRCP supporting speech solutions such as Google Speech.

 Connecting to multiple telephony carriers – potentially across multiple regions or countries offers the means to shop around for the best service and keep call costs low.
 Media Server permits unlimited secure connections to VoIP carriers.
 Media Server nodes can also be located within individual countries to permit local breakout.